A walk through the baby aisle of any pharmacy will reveal a sea of products shouting "BPA-free" on their packaging.

 BPA is so pervasive it's practically unavoidable.
 In 2012, the FDA banned it from baby bottles and sippy cups – but it's still used in many other items, such as canned food, water bottles and receipt paper.

-- When BPA is removed, it's often replaced with a similarly dangerous chemical.
+- BPA is often replaced with a similarly dangerous chemical.

 This practice is known as "regrettable substitution."
 There's no one charged with ensuring replacement chemicals are any safer.

-- Many other unregulated and untested chemicals are in everyday products.
+- There are many other unregulated and untested chemicals present in everyday products.

 So even if we could limit our exposure to BPA, we still encounter thousands of other chemicals – many linked to human health risks – in products we use every day.